antmicro/wrap-vt100/README.md

 ```

 # Examples
-Full usable examples can be found in `test.sh` and `test2.sh` scripts.
+Examples can be found in `test.sh`